VinEdw/google-apps-script-files-misc/README.md

 Once all the data in the spreadsheet is filled out and the templates are adjusted to the current semester, the script can be run to create paperwork docs customized to a specific tutor.
 The script must be run once for each tutor, as this allows flexibility in case new tutors are added.

+## prep-sheet-mover

+This script was made to help with managing prep sheets submitted through a Google Form.
+The form is linked to a Google Sheet, to which this script is bound.
+The custom function provides prompts to the user to make sure that they check the quality of the prep sheet, format the file name correctly, and confirm the correct subject has been extracted.
+Afterwards, the script moves the prep sheet from the default landing folder to the appropriate location in an organized folder structure.
+Prep sheets are organized by subject and semester in that folder.

 ## spreadsheet-clear-button

 The script is bound to a *Google Sheet*.